The Weighted $L^p$ Minkowski Problem: Introduction

 \subsection{Existence Results in the small mass regime}

-Intuitively, the Gaussian measure behaves like the Lebesgue measure on convex bodies containing the origin with asymptotically small measure.
-Huang, Xi and Zhao initiated a program on analyzing the constant free, even Gaussian Minkowski problem by requiring $K$ to have such a small measure.
+Intuitively, the Gaussian measure behaves like the Lebesgue measure on convex bodies containing the origin with an asymptotically small measure.
+Huang, Xi and Zhao initiated a program on analyzing the constant-free, even Gaussian Minkowski problem by requiring $K$ to have such a small measure.
 Feng, Liu and Xu \cite{FLX23} removed the symmetry assumptions.
 We will call this program the \textit{small mass regime}.
 We remark here that the small mass regime in the planar case for the Gaussian measure was thoroughly investigated by Chen, Hu, Liu and Zhao in the beautiful work \cite{CHLZ23}.
-Liu \cite{JL22} showed the existence of a solution to the the constant free, even, $L^p$ Gaussian Minkowski problem, $p\geq 1$ in the small mass regime.
+Liu \cite{JL22} showed the existence of a solution to the constant-free, even, $L^p$ Gaussian Minkowski problem, $p\geq 1$ in the small mass regime.
 Feng, Hu and Xu \cite{FHX23} later removed the assumption of symmetry.
-Tang \cite{ST24} recently showed, when $1\leq p < n$, existence of a solution to the constant-free, even, $L^p$ Gaussian Minkowski problem in the small mass regime, with a twist: the body $K$ which solves the problem satisfies $\gamma_n(K) <1/2$, opposite the above mentioned results.
-Our next set of results use degree theory to work in the small mass regime. \begin{definition} Fix $p >0$, and let $\mu$ be a Borel measure on $\R^n$.
-We say $\mu$ has an $L^p$ isoperimetric function over $\kno$ (or $\kne$) if there exists a nonnegative function $I_{p}$ such that, for $K\in\kno$ (or $\kne$),
+Tang \cite{ST24} recently showed, when $1\leq p < n$, the existence of a solution to the constant-free, even, $L^p$ Gaussian Minkowski problem in the small mass regime, with a twist: the body $K$ that solves the problem satisfies $\gamma_n(K) <1/2$, opposite to the results mentioned above.

-\end{definition} Using $L^p$ isoperimetric functions, we obtain a result for the small mass regime.
-We discuss in the appendix existence of $I_p$.
-We also need another technical property, which we describe after the statement of the theorem.